vlacs/monocular/README.md

   (filter #(contains? (:tags %1) :new) doctors))
 ```

-Once you've defined your search functions and created the data map you can
+Once the search functions and data map have been defined we can create the
-create the search.
-Our search will alway use the same data set (in our case
+search.
+Our search will alway use the same data set (in our case the set
-the set `doctor-recs`), so we can use defsearch:
+`doctor-recs`), so we can use defsearch:

 ```clj
 (require '[monocular.core :as monocular])